m4rs-mt/ILGPU/README.md

 Note: T4 (*.tt) text templates must be converted manually depending on the Visual Studio version.
 To transform them, right-click a text template and select `Run Custom Tool`.
 Alternatively, you can open and save any text template in Visual Studio.

+# Tests

+Tests can be found in the ILGPU.Tests repository on github, which is connected via a Git submodule.
+Fetch/update all submodules to download/update all ILGPU tests.
+They are automatically integrated into the ILGPU solution.

+Note: You can unload ILGPU.Tests.Cuda (for example) if you do not have a Cuda-capable device to execute the Cuda test cases.

 # General Contribution Guidelines